-Jonathan Lewis – movement coach and Founding director
+Jonathan Lewis – Physiotherapist, Breathing, movement & conditioning coach

 BSc (Hons), MCSP

-Jonathan is a movement, strength and conditioning coach as well as a physiotherapist.
-He encourages his clients to view their physical training, recovery and rehabilitation from a wider perspective, to develop greater resilience, health and well being.
+Jonathan encourages his clients to view their physical training, recovery and rehabilitation from a wider perspective.
+He welcomes the opportunity to help you cultivate wellness practices and habits to give you greater resilience, health and well-being.

-In Jonathan’s sessions he emphasizes the absolute necessity of good daily movement habits to achieve good health; the benefits of a movement practise to increase awareness, develop better breathing patterns, develop better accuracy and fluidity of movement; and how to deal with the obstacles to progression and performance.
+Jonathan’s sessions emphasise the absolute necessity of good daily movement habits to achieve good health; the benefits of a movement practise to increase awareness, develop better breathing patterns, develop better accuracy and fluidity of movement; and how to deal with the obstacles to progression and performance.
 The obstacles will become even more apparent as we move better and more frequently.

 The intention is to build and maintain a strong foundation from which clients can then perform their chosen activities with more flow, confidence and increased resilience.